fenner/probe-clarification/probe-clarification.md

 contains an Object Header and Object Payload.
 The Object Header contains the following fields:

 * Class-Num: Interface Identification Object.
-Value is TTT2.
-  \<RFC Editor: Please replace TTT2 with the Class-Num for the Interface Identification Object>
+The value is 3.

-* C-type: Values are: (1) Identifies Interface By Name, (2) Identifies Interface By Index, and (3) Identifies Interface By Address
+* C-Type: Values are (1) Identifies Interface by Name, (2) Identifies Interface by Index, and (3) Identifies Interface by Address.

-* Length: Length of the object, measured in octets, including the object header and object payload.
+* Length: Length of the object, measured in octets, including the Object Header and Object Payload.

-If the Interface Identification Object identifies the probed interface by name, the object payload MUST be the interface name as defined in [RFC7223].
-If the object payload would not otherwise terminate on a 32-bit boundary, it MUST be padded with ASCII NULL characters.
+If the Interface Identification Object identifies the probed interface by name, the Object Payload MUST be the interface name as defined in [RFC7223].
+If the Object Payload would not otherwise terminate on a 32-bit boundary, it MUST be padded with ASCII NULL characters.